Working from home is the new normal

 Holidays and Leave – No ❌

-While employers should resist the temptation to ask employees to work on off-days just because office is in the next room, yet again, this is an operational issue which cannot be ameliorated by the law.
+While employers should resist the temptation to ask employees to work on off-days just because the office is in the next room, yet again, this is an operational issue which cannot be ameliorated by the law.

-Wages and Service Conditions – No ❌
+Payment Wages – No ❌

 Notices and Abstracts – No ❌